PMY9527/MPC-Controller-for-Unitree-A1/README.md

 The controller locates at [State_MPC.cpp](https://github.com/PMY9527/MPC-Controller-for-Unitree-A1/blob/main/src/FSM/State_MPC.cpp) and [State_MPC.h](https://github.com/PMY9527/MPC-Controller-for-Unitree-A1/blob/main/include/FSM/State_MPC.h).

+## Note
+This is a basic MPC controller implementation for quadrupeds.

 ## Environment
 My environment is ROS Noetic and Ubuntu 20.04, but it should run just fine in ROS Melodic and Ubuntu 18.04.